Vietnam: Administrative divisions

+Vietnam is divided into 28 provinces (tỉnh, chữ Hán: 省) and 6 municipalities (thành phố trực thuộc trung ương), which are administratively on the same level as provinces.

+Both provinces and centrally controlled municipalities are subdivided into wards (phường), communes (xã) and special administrative regions (đặc khu).

 Foreign relations

 Throughout its history, Vietnam's main foreign relationship has been with various Chinese dynasties.
 Following the partition of Vietnam in 1954, North Vietnam maintained relations with the Eastern Bloc, South Vietnam maintained relations with the Western Bloc.
 Despite these differences, Vietnam's sovereign principles and insistence on cultural independence have been laid down in numerous documents over the centuries before its independence.
 These include the 11th-century patriotic poem "Nam quốc sơn hà" and the 1428 proclamation of independence "Bình Ngô đại cáo".
 Though China and Vietnam are now formally at peace, significant territorial tensions remain between the two countries over the South China Sea.
+The two countries maintain extensive economic and political ties.
 Vietnam holds membership in 63 international organisations, including the United Nations (UN), Association of Southeast Asian Nations (ASEAN), Non-Aligned Movement (NAM), International Organisation of the Francophonie (La Francophonie), and World Trade Organization (WTO).
 It also maintains relations with over 650 non-governmental organisations.
-As of 2010 Vietnam had established diplomatic relations with 178 countries.
+As of 2010, Vietnam had established diplomatic relations with 178 countries.

-Vietnam's current foreign policy is to consistently implement a policy of independence, self-reliance, peace, co-operation, and development, as well openness, diversification, multilateralisation with international relations.
+Vietnam's current foreign policy is to consistently implement a policy of independence, self-reliance, peace, co-operation, and development, as well as openness, diversification, multilateralisation with international relations.
 The country declares itself a friend and partner of all countries in the international community, regardless of their political affiliation, by actively taking part in international and regional cooperative development projects.
 Since the 1990s, Vietnam has taken several key steps to restore diplomatic ties with capitalist Western countries.
 It already had relations with communist Western countries in the decades prior.
 Relations with the United States began improving in August 1995 with both states upgrading their liaison offices to embassy status.
-As diplomatic ties between the two governments grew, the United States opened a consulate general in Ho Chi Minh City while Vietnam opened its consulate in San Francisco.
-Full diplomatic relations were also restored with New Zealand, which opened its embassy in Hanoi in 1995; Vietnam established an embassy in Wellington in 2003.
-Pakistan also reopened its embassy in Hanoi in October 2000, with Vietnam reopening its embassy in Islamabad in December 2005 and trade office in Karachi in November 2005.
 In May 2016, US President Barack Obama further normalised relations with Vietnam after he announced the lifting of an arms embargo on sales of lethal arms to Vietnam.
-Despite their historical past, today Vietnam is considered to be a potential ally of the United States, especially in the geopolitical context of the territorial disputes in the South China Sea and in containment of Chinese expansionism.
+Despite its historical past, today Vietnam is considered to be a potential ally of the United States, especially in the geopolitical context of the territorial disputes in the South China Sea and in the containment of Chinese expansionism.
+Vietnam also maintains close military and security relations with Russia.